pgliaskovitis/confabulation-engine/README.md

   These are starkly different optimization objectives, i.e., in confabulation each successive symbol is considered as a _parameter_ in the model for the already observed symbols.
 Afterwards it becomes itself one of the observed symbols.
-The likelihood is essentially used to estimate parameters of the model which in this case are also the data.
+The likelihood is essentially used to estimate parameters of the model which in this case are also data values.

 - At the neuronal level, confabulation theory allows for modules to be neural attractor networks having the symbols as stable states and for knowledge links to also be neural networks.
 However, until the simulation of massive separate neural sub-networks is possible in hardware, handling things at the neuronal level to get results initially proves unwieldy.